-Q18: The developer purchased and supplied the contractor with building materials and workers.
-Can the contractor deduct the value charges for these supplies from the amount of progressive payments due to him?

-A18: No, There are two separate supplies in this instance; the supply of building material and worker from the developer to the contractor and the second supply made by the contractor to the developer for the construction services.
+- Q18.
+The developer purchased and supplied the contractor with building materials and workers.
+Can the contractor deduct the value charges for these supplies from the amount of progressive payments due to him? - A18.
+No, there are two separate supplies in this instance; the supply of building material and worker from the developer to the contractor and the second supply made by the contractor to the developer for the construction services.
 Both the developer and contractor should issue a tax invoice for the gross value of the supply made to each other and account the GST accordingly.
-It is incorrect to charge and account the output tax only on the amount being payment made by the developer being net off value of building material and worker.
+Hence, it is incorrect to charge and account the output tax only on the amount being payment made by the developer being net off value of building material and worker.
 The developer as a GST registrant has to charge the contractor GST for the supply of building materials and workers which the contractor can recover as input tax credit.

-Q19: In relation to the question above, how should the developer and contractor account for the GST?
+Q19.
+In relation to the question above, how should the developer and contractor account for the GST?

-A19: (a) On the part of the developer:
+A19. (a) On the part of the developer:

-The developer, DK Sdn Bhd supplies building material and workers amounting to RM50,000.00.
-DK Sdn Bhd has to issue the contractor a tax invoice of RM50,000.00 and account for GST amounting RM3,000.00 (RM50,000.00 x 6%)
+The developer, DK Sdn.
+Bhd. supplies building material and workers amounting to RM50,000.
+DK Sdn.
+Bhd. has to issue the contractor a tax invoice of RM50,000 and account for GST amounting RM3,000 (RM50,000 X 6%).